PhD New Student Requirements

 - USB ports: At least two USB ports.

-- Networking: Wired Ethernet and WiFi wireless connectivity are both required.
+- Networking: WiFi wireless connectivity required.

 Although Blackboard Collaborate can be used with low bandwidth, WSU recommends that you have an Internet connection capable of 1.5 Mbps or better for live broadcasts and streaming live video, and to reduce network congestion and minimize audio/video quality problems.
 You can check your Internet bandwidth and firewall settings with the WSU Global Campus Connection speed and firewall test